jayj/Youtube-Profile-Field/readme.txt

 You can use these parameters:

-* user_id       - The ID of the user you want to show videos from.
-Required.
+* `user_id`       - The ID of the user you want to show videos from.
+Required outside the loop.
-* count         - The number of videos you want to show.
+* `count`         - The number of videos you want to show.
 You can use 'all' to show all that the Youtube feed contains.
 Defaults to the plugin setting.
-* width         - If you want a different width than the default.
+* `width`         - If you want a different width than the default.
-* headingStart  - Text or HTML before the video title.
+* `headingStart`  - Text or HTML before the video title.
 Defaults to the plugin setting.
-* headingEnd    - Text or HTML after the video title.
+* `headingEnd`    - Text or HTML after the video title.
 Defaults to the plugin setting.

 Example:
 `